AlvaroVasquezAI/Machine_Learning/README.md

 ## 📧 Contact

-For questions or feedback, please reach out to [Your Name](mailto:agarciav2102@alumno.ipn.mx).
+For questions or feedback, please reach out to [Álvaro García Vásquez](mailto:agarciav2102@alumno.ipn.mx).